 I’ve heard you can also bleach drop cloth in a bathtub, but I haven’t tried that so I’m not sure how well it would work.

 3. Use Hot Water

-After cutting the drop cloth down the center seam, I put it loosely into the top loading washing machine.
+After cutting the drop cloth down the center seam, I put one half of it loosely into the top loading washing machine.
 Then I start the washer and let it fill with hot water.

 4. Use LOTS of Bleach

 This process requires a ton of bleach.
 I don’t like to use a lot of bleach, but you have to if you want your drop cloth to turn out white.

 Another reason I go over to Mom’s house when I want to bleach drop cloths.
 We have a septic system, and you do not want all that bleach going into your septic system.

 Mom also had several bottles of bleach sitting around, so here’s what I used this time:

 So, after letting the washing machine fill with hot water, when it’s just about full, I start adding the bleach.
 I add 8-10 cups of bleach, depending on how long I have to let it sit.